patbec/homeserver-startpage/README.md

 If you have a FRITZ!Box, you can add an exception for your domain with [this guide](https://avm.de/service/wissensdatenbank/dok/FRITZ-Box-7390/663_DNS-Auflosung-privater-IP-Adressen-nicht-moglich/).

-With this command you can check if the DNS resolution works:
+Use this command to check if DNS resolution is working:
 ```
-nslookup portainer.thinkbox.center
+nslookup grafana.thinkbox.center
 ```

 ## Licence